divaprotocol/diva-protocol-v1/DOCUMENTATION.md

 - `collateralAmount` exceeds `capacity`
 - Collateral token has more than 18 or less than 6 decimals
 - Either `longRecipient` or `shortRecipient` are equal to the zero address (throws inside the ERC20 token as mint to the zero address is disabled)
 - The actual collateral amount transferred to DIVA Protocol is less than indicated in the input parameters.
-This is the case for ERC20 tokens that implement a fee on transfers.
+This is the case for ERC20 tokens that charge fees on transfers.

 **Comments**